haacked/haacked.com/_posts/archived/2005-02-17-its-raining-its-pouring-the-old-man-is-snoring.aspx.markdown

 ---
 layout: post
-title: "It's Raining, It's Pouring, The Old Man Is Snoring"
+title: It's Raining, It's Pouring, The Old Man Is Snoring
 date: 2005-02-17 -0800
 comments: true
 disqus_identifier: 2154
 categories: []
+redirect_from: "/archive/2005/02/16/its-raining-its-pouring-the-old-man-is-snoring.aspx/"
 ---

 It's really coming down out there.
 On the freeway today I started hydroplaning a bit.
 Be careful out there.
 I've been pretty quiet on this blog due to being very busy.
 I have some big personal news (no, we're